 The first section is the name of the item you’re searching for.
 You’ll put it in quotes.

 Next, you add your column range.

-Then you need to add a column index number.
-The first column in the range you’re searching is 1, the second column is 2, and so on.
+Then, you need to add a column index number.
+The first column in the range you’re searching is one, the second is two, and so on.

-Since I’m trying to find keywords in the first column, I’ll go with a 1, and I’ll follow it with a “TRUE” statement because I want an exact match.
+Since I’m trying to find keywords in the first column, I’ll go with one and follow it with a “TRUE” statement because I want an exact match.

 I can also use “FALSE” if I don’t need an exact match.

 Note that VLOOKUP only works if the data you need is in the first column (the left-most column) and the data is in ascending order (A-Z).

 While you might need to format your columns before performing a VLOOKUP search, it’s still handy.

 You can also use this for things like finding a product price or a specific category, like so:

 If you need to search rows, use the HLOOKUP formula instead.
 V is for Vertical search, and H is for Horizontal, like this: